Local Linear Forests: Introduction

 In order to address this weakness, we take the perspective of random forests as an adaptive kernel method.
 This interpretation follows work by \citet*{athey2016}, \citet*{hothorn}, and \citet*{meinshausen2006quantile}, and complements the traditional view of forests as an ensemble method (i.e., an average of predictions made by individual trees).
 Specifically, random forest predictions can be written as

-where the weights $\alpha_i({\bf x_0})$ defined in \eqref{eq-weights} encode the weight given by the forest to the $i$-th training example when predicting at ${\bf x_0}$.
+where the weights $\alpha_i({x_0})$, which are defined in the upcoming display \eqref{eq-weights}, encode the weight given by the forest to the $i$-th training example when predicting at ${x_0}$.
 Now, as is well-known in the literature on non-parametric regression, if we want to fit smooth signals without some form of neighborhood averaging (e.g., kernel regression, $k$-NN, or matching for causal inference), it is helpful to use a local regression adjustment to correct for potential misalignment between a test point and its neighborhood \citep*{abadie2011bias,cleveland1988locally,GVK19282144X,heckman1998matching, Load:1999,10.2307/3532868,Stone1977,tibshirani1987local}.
-These types of adjustments are particularly important near boundaries, where neighborhoods are asymmetric by necessity, but with many covariates, the adjustments are also important away from boundaries given that local neighborhoods are often unbalanced due to sampling variation.
+These types of adjustments are particularly important near boundaries, where neighborhoods are asymmetric by necessity.
+With many covariates, these adjustments are also important away from boundaries given that local neighborhoods are often unbalanced due to sampling variation.

 The goal of this paper is to improve the accuracy of forests on smooth signals using regression adjustments, potentially in many dimensions.
 By using the local regression adjustment, it is possible to adjust for asymmetries and imbalances in the set of nearby points used for prediction, ensuring that the weighted average of the feature vector of neighboring points is approximately equal to the target feature vector, and that predictions are centered.
 The improvement to forests from the regression adjustment is most likely to be large in cases where some features have strong effects with moderate curvature, so that regression adjustments are both effective and important.
-Many datasets have this characteristic; for example, labor market outcomes tend to improve with parents' educational and labor market attainment, but there are diminishing returns.

-In their simplest form, local linear forests take the forest weights $\alpha_i({\bf x_0})$, and use them for local regression:
+In their simplest form, local linear forests take the forest weights $\alpha_i({x_0})$, and use them for local regression: